-This course is an MFT elective and a general elective for the Master of Divinity program (it does not fulfill the pastoral care requirement).
+This course is an MFT elective and it fulfills the pastoral care requirement for the Master of Divinity program.

 Objectives and Expected Student Learning Outcomes

 By the end of the semester, students will: Student Learning Outcomes (SLO) & MFT Competencies (MFTC) Assessment Signature Assignments Articulate the history and forms of play therapy and how it informs their work with children.
 SLO: 1, 2 MDiv SLO: 9 MFTC: 1.1.1 Understand systems concepts, theories, and techniques foundational to MFT.
 Journal Class Participation Utilize play therapy techniques for child and family assessment and treatment planning.
 SLO: 1, 2 MDiv SLO: 9 MFTC: 1.1.2 Understand theories and techniques of individual, marital, couple, family, and group psychotherapy 2.1.5Understand current models of assessment 2.1.6 -Understand the strengths and limitations of models of assessment and diagnosis 4.1.1-Comprehend a variety of individual and systemic therapeutic models Final Project Class Participation